BipulRaman/AboutBihar/docs/index.md

 &nbsp;

 ------
-Made with ❤️ in Bihar, India 🇮🇳.
+Made with ❤️ in Bihar, India 🇮🇳 by proud Biharis.